-There are a few unusual young men who have had enough of the materialistic world and choose to dedicate their life to the spiritual goal of Self Realization while serving their religions as Saivite Hindu monks.
+There are a few unusual young men who have had enough of the materialistic world and choose to dedicate their life to the spiritual goal of Self Realization while serving their religion as Saivite Hindu monks.
 Perhaps you are one of them.

 There are one billion Hindus on the planet today, and by conservative estimate there are three million swamis, sadhus and satgurus in India alone.
 The Swaminarayan order has over 900; Ramakrishna Mission over 700; the Bharat Sevashram Sangh has over 500.
 Other organized Hindu orders range into the thousands.
 Temples to the Gods of Sanatana Dharma are estimated at 500,000—with 1,000 in the USA.
-The priests serving in these temples outnumber those in several of the world's mainstream religions.
+The priests serving in these temples outnumber those in several of the world's other major religions.
 While our order of monks is small by comparison, its influence in the Hindu world is profound.

 Guided by our satguru, Bodhinatha Veylanswami, successor to our founder, Sivaya Subramuniyaswami, and headquartered at Kauai Aadheenam in Hawaii, our order ranks among Hinduism's foremost traditional monastic orders in the West.
 We accept candidates from every nation, young men considering life's renunciate path who believe they have found their spiritual life in Saiva Siddhanta.

 We invite you, if you have chosen to follow an inner path of spiritual striving and religious service and are under age 25 (no exception to this age limit), to consider joining the Saiva Siddhanta Yoga Order.
 Knowing God Siva and serving others is our only goal in life.
 Following the monastic traditions of South India and Sri Lanka, we live in monasteries apart from the world to worship, meditate, serve and realize the truth of the Vedas and Agamas, uplifting the world by our example.